How Fuel Tanks and Fuel System Works

 3. Fuel Pressure Damper

 Some vehicles have a fuel pulsation damper located on the fuel rail.
 The fuel pressure damper is used to absorb pressure pulses and to reduce noise caused by the injectors opening and closing rapidly.
 The damper consists of a diaphragm and calibrated spring.
-The injectors are opening and close and create a pressure shock wave which is absorbed by the diaphragm as it compresses the spring.

 4. Fuel Injectors

 The injector sprays atomized fuel into the intake port of the cylinder.
 This action is operated electrically.
 They are normally closed.
 The ECM/PCM fully opens the injector for a precise time measured in milliseconds in order to deliver the correct amount of fuel to mix with the incoming air.
-The longer the fuel injector is in the open position, the bigger amount of fuel is sprayed into the combustion chamber.
-The fuel injector body is sealed between the intake manifold and the fuel rail.

 The internal components of a fuel injector include: